nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ***Step 4:***\
 The `Ui` will handle the respective invocation call.
 The basis for the four methods utilizes the `for` loop to iterate through the `recordList`.
 For each iteration, `instanceof` was called to check for the respective record types.
-If the record types is valid according to the respective methods call, their record's information will be printed on to the screen.
+If the record types are valid according to the respective method calls, their record's information will be printed on to the screen.

 ***Step 5:***\